evilpete/flipper_toolbox/README.md

 # Flipper File Toolbox #
+---

 Random scripts and links for generating Flipper Zero data files.

 (An occasional work in Progress)

 These scripts are mostly "works for me" level testing, pull requests welcome

+Recent Addition:

+	*ook_to_sub.py*:  convert .ook files produced by rtl_433 to the Flipper .sub format?

+---

 ## Tools ##